KhronosGroup/Vulkan-ValidationLayers/tests/android/README.md

 # Running Native Code Android

 On Android the typical way to run Native code is to create a shared library with specific symbols exported.
-This is actually similar to how VVL exports specific functions the vulkan loader knows to find.
+This is actually similar to how VVL exports specific functions the vulkan loader knows how to find.
 The main difference is instead of the loader, it's Java.

 - https://github.com/android/ndk-samples/blob/main/camera/basic/src/main/cpp/CMakeLists.txt <- In this example the symbol exported is `ANativeActivity_onCreate`